(c) NetKnights GmbH 2025, https://netknights.it

 return response

-authorized_pol = Match.user(g, scope=SCOPE.AUTHZ, action=ACTION.AUTHORIZED,
+authorized_pol = Match.user(g, scope=SCOPE.AUTHZ, action=PolicyAction.AUTHORIZED,

 user_object=request.User).action_values(unique=True, allow_white_space_in_action=True)